This is the 3rd addition to the "How the hell did they pull this" series- it’s not official, I like to name things.

 - They managed to build a Viral Loop.

-In case you’re interested to build a Dropbox-style referral program, we have your back!
+In case you’re interested in building a Dropbox-style referral program, we have your back!
 Save yourself some time.